Engee documentation

 y = sin.(x)

-This approach does not constrain the data, it only changes the visible range of the graph while leaving the full data set unchanged.
-To limit the data, you should use filtering, e.g.:
+This approach does not limit the data, it only changes the visible range of the graph, leaving the complete data set unchanged.
+Filtering must be used to limit the data, for example:

 using Plots